Pedigree Verification (F1s Known Parents) Tutorial¶

 Default View, but has the

 By similarity to line (2 colour) colour scheme applied.
-This colour scheme colours a reference line all green, all other lines have their alleles coloured either green, if they match the reference line, or red, if they don’t match the reference line.
+This colour scheme colours a reference line all green, and all other lines have their alleles coloured either green if they match the reference line, or red if they don’t match the reference line.
 In this particular case the alleles will be coloured relative to the simulated F1 you created when you ran the pedigree verification F1s (known parents) analysis.
 This view

 PedVerF1s View is linked to the table in the